amiralikh/webapaint/README.md

 ## About Laravel

 this project develop by Laravel 10.5 , mySQL , php 8.1
-also this project does not have any UI or login/register. it's just technical test project and authentication is not required but for middleware and basic authentication by default i use sanctum.
+also this project does not have any UI or login/register. it's just technical test project and authentication is not required but for middleware and basic authentication by default i use sanctum with passing just user_id (authentication is not very secure and because of that i dont use email and password).

 ## Installation
 - clone project